Brett Favre: The NFL Icon with Unmatched Records and Remarkable Net Worth

 In a conversation between Favre and Bryant where the athlete questioned the governor's shuffling around of department heads, he responded with "I will handle that… long story but had to make a change.
 But I will call Nancy and see what it will take."

-In another text exchange, Favre asks Nancy New, "If you were to pay me, is there any way the media can find out where it came from and how much?"
+In another text exchange, Favre allegedly asked Nancy New, "If you were to pay me, is there any way the media can find out where it came from and how much?"

 "No, we never have had that information publicized," Nancy assures him in a reply.
 "I understand you being uneasy about that though."

-Brett Favre's involvement seems to have been to help his daughter's volleyball career.
+Brett Favre's involvement seemed to have been to help his daughter's volleyball career.

-The filing claims that Bryant, Favre, New, and Davis all co-conspired to redirect roughly $5 million that was allocated to Mississippi's welfare funds to instead build a brand new volleyball stadium at the University of Southern Mississippi, where Favre's daughter, Breleigh Favre, goes to school.
+The filing claimed that Bryant, Favre, New, and Davis all co-conspired to redirect roughly $5 million that was allocated to Mississippi's welfare funds to instead build a brand new volleyball stadium at the University of Southern Mississippi, where Favre's daughter, Breleigh Favre, attended school.

-Favre publicly received the lion's share of credit for developing and undertaking the project, but these new details certainly cast a new light on the controversial behind-the-scenes machinations of the project.
+Favre publicly received the lion's share of credit for developing and undertaking the project, but those other details certainly had cast a new light on the controversial behind-the-scenes machinations of the project.